 To develop independence, you should let your child explore and learn more from their surroundings.
 That is why it is important to ensure that your home is safe and child-friendly.
 Instead of running around saying “no!” every time he touches something that could harm him, put dangerous objects out of reach.
 At the same time, create opportunities for independence by placing desired toys and food within reach.
 This will give him more autonomy, and you some added peace of mind.

 When you teach your child to become independent, you empower them to be competent and capable of taking care of themselves.
 Encouraging independence ultimately teaches your child how to cope with the environmental demands of such a fast-paced, demanding world.
-By giving them freedom to experience and learn important things on their own, you pass on the gift of independence which will greatly contribute to their success later in life.
+By giving them the freedom to experience and learn important things on their own, you pass on the gift of independence which will greatly contribute to their success later in life.

 By Katerina Atlas, The Children’s Therapy Centre